 There are known solutions.
-Forging alliances could help the United States confront China.
+Undertaking alliances could help the United States confront China.
 Confinement measures could slow the spread of COVID-19.
 Education and fighting poverty could give minorities access to true equality.

 Instead of applying these solutions, Trump, in his illness, brings everything down to his own interests.

-He sees international relations through his skewed admiration for Xi Jinping, Vladimir Putin, or Recep Tayyip Erdogan, and his contempt for Angela Merkel or Emmanuel Macron.
+He sees international relations through his skewed admiration for Xi, Vladimir Putin, or Recep Tayyip Erdogan and his contempt for Angela Merkel or Emmanuel Macron.

 He doesn’t understand confinement measures.
 He wants his own tourist sites to reopen as fast as possible, so he can make money.

 Trump’s lunacy isolates the United States globally.
 It risks sinking the American economy.
-It pushes racism against white people into a discourse that is just as crazy as Trump’s.
+It pushes racism against whites into a discourse that is just as crazy as Trump’s.

 Quebec and Canada are affected by Trump’s dysfunction.
-We have counted on the United States in many areas for a long time, and need to continue doing so.
+We have counted on the United States in many areas for a long time.
+We need to continue counting on them.

 But the more dysfunctional the United States becomes, the more we will have to count on our own strength.
 This will cost us dearly.
 Unfortunately, with or without Trump, the United States will have a hard time getting back on the right track.